abhinavv245/b2b_mock_server/README.md

 You can use Mock service to mock the requests.
 It doesn't require authorization header to be passed.

 Then choose the API end point you want to mock, click on 'Try it out'.
 You may use the examples available from the dropdown or use your own.
 Then click on 'Execute'.
 If you receive a NACK as sync response, it indicates there are schema errors in your payload that you need to address.
-If you receive an ACK sync response, you'll then get the subsequent async response/request.
+If you receive an ACK sync response, you'll then get the subsequent Asyncc response/request.

-In case you use mock service you will receive both `sync` and `async` and in case of sandbox service you will receive only `sync` response with `ACK` and `async` response will be sent back to the respective API end point hosted on your server (bap_uri or bpp_uri sent in context part).
+In case you use mock service you will receive both `sync` and `Asyncc` and in case of sandbox service you will receive only `sync` response with `ACK` and `Asyncc` response will be sent back to the respective API end point hosted on your server (bap_uri or bpp_uri sent in context part).

 ## Other Services